github-aws-runners/terraform-aws-github-runner/README.md

 ### Secondary Queue

 As per the solution architecture, the web hook events for workflow jobs are sent to a primary queue, from where they are consumed by scale up lambda.
 In addition to that primary queue, this module allows you to send the webhook events to another secondary queue as well where the webhook event can be processed to get useful insights about the workflow jobs.
-You can configure `webhook_events_secondary_queue` to enable this feature.
+You can configure `webhook_events_workflow_job_queue` to enable this feature.

 ## Examples